Gman-Superfly/AKIRA/foundations/PHISICAL_PARALLELS.md

 - **Destructive zones**: trajectories cancel; the model can commit confidently, producing low error.
 - **Nodal lines**: boundaries where probability mass is minimal; the error map shows sharp minima here.

-This is not a coincidence—MSE minimization over a mixture of Gaussians yields a mean that sits at the centroid of the mixture, exactly where classical wave superposition would place the amplitude peak.
+This is not a coincidence; MSE minimization over a mixture of Gaussians yields a mean that sits at the centroid of the mixture, exactly where classical wave superposition would place the amplitude peak.

 ---